UKHeliBob/PinToggle/README.md

 Parameters :			state 		the initial state of the pin (HIGH or LOW)
-				lowPeriod 	the period in milliseconds that the pin should be LOW highPeriod 	the period in milliseconds that the pin should be HIGH toggleCount	the number of times the pin should toggle before stopping.
+				lowPeriod 	the period in milliseconds that the pin should be LOW highPeriod 	the period in milliseconds that the pin should be HIGH toggleCount (optional)	the number of times the pin should toggle before stopping.
-							Set to 0 (the default) to disable the count and toggle continuously
+							if not provided the pin will toggle continuously

 waitBeforeToggling(byte startState, unsigned long lowPeriod, unsigned long highPeriod, unsigned long waitPeriod);
 Start toggling after a wait period